The Buses Are Loaded

 I do have an opinion on access, however.
 Certain government agencies are very upset that a lot of these photographs were taken.
 Government workers have formed lines to block photographers and requested that we be removed from public areas.
 To their great credit, the Texas state troopers have honored the First Amendment and maintained order while at the same time allowing me to do my job.

-These government workers may think they are protecting the privacy of the FLDS, but consider what it would mean if the government could take custody of 419 children and prevent any visual evidence of that act.
 One thing I’ve been thinking a lot about was a message someone sent me on our way down here last week, asking me to photograph every single person that was taken in the raid so that their safe return could be ensured.
 What if it was you and your children?
 What would you want?